Wednesday, 11 September 2019

 Khandoba, Martanda Bhairav or Malhari, is the Maratha manifestation of Shiva mainly in the Deccan plateau, though he is identified with Kartikeya and with Vishnu and also with sun.
 In Andhra, he is called Mallikarjuna and in Karnataka, he is Mallanna.
 Jains have identified him with Mallinath.
 Muslims who have a long history in Deccan region, identify him as Mallu Khan.

 He is visualized as riding a white horse brandishing a sword.
 He wears a Maratha turban, has a magnificent moustache and beard.
 Accompanying him on his horse is his main wife, Mhalsa.
-Jejuri is a town close to Pune in Maharastra.
+Jejuri is a town close to Pune in Maharasthra.
 It is famous for the main temple devoted to Lord Khandoba.

 Picture Post: